-Wayne College operates under a policy of rolling admissions, which means an applicant receives a letter of admission as soon as all credentials are received.
-There is no established date for notification of admission as it is an on-going process.
-All credentials must be received and evaluated before any admission decision or action can be taken by Wayne College.
+The University of Akron Wayne College operates under a policy of rolling admissions, which means an applicant receives a letter of admission as soon as all credentials are processed.
+There is no set date for notification of admission; it is an ongoing process.
+However, it is advisable for a prospective student to submit all credentials as early as possible to be assured the best selection of classes.

-Admissions procedures vary slightly for different types of students.
-The various admissions categories are recent high school graduate, returning adult student, transfer student, postbaccalaureate student, special student, guest student, and international student (Akron campus only).
-Specific admissions procedures and application forms may be obtained by writing the Office of Admissions at Wayne College.
+Admission procedures vary for different types of students.
+The various admissions categories include: recent high school graduate, home schooled, adult student, transfer student, postbaccalaureate student, special student, guest student, and postsecondary enrollment options student.
+Please contact the Office of Admissions for application dead-lines and admission information, 330-684-8901, or toll-free 1-800-221-8308, extension 8901.